Derrick Plourde

 Derrick William Plourde (October 17, 1971 – March 30, 2005) was an American drummer, musician and artist.
 Born in Goleta, California, he was active from 1989 until his death in 2005.
 Although best known as a former member of Lagwagon, Plourde also played in several different bands like Bad Astronaut, Jaws, The Ataris, Mad Caddies and Rich Kids on LSD, among others.
 Besides drums, he played guitar and was described as a multi-instrumentalist.
-Aside from music, he was known as a skilled painter and gifted carpenter, and appreciated for his off-beat sense of humor.
+Aside from music, he was known as a skilled painter and gifted carpenter, and was appreciated for his off-beat sense of humor.
 After a long battle with drug addiction, Plourde died by suicide on March 30, 2005.

 Career

 Plourde first caught the attention of the pop-punk underground in the Goleta/Santa Barbara scene in the early 1990s in the band Lagwagon (then called Section 8).
-That recognition expanded outside of the Southern California scene in 1992 with the release of Lagwagon's debut album Duh (the first release from Fat Wreck Chords) and the two follow-up albums Trashed and Hoss.
+That recognition expanded beyond the Southern California scene in 1992 with the release of Lagwagon's debut album Duh (the first release from Fat Wreck Chords) and the two follow-up albums Trashed and Hoss.
 Plourde left Lagwagon in 1995 and was replaced by Dave Raun of RKL.

 In 1997, Plourde contacted Kris Roe of The Ataris, who were looking for a rhythm section at the time.
 The two immediately hit it off and Plourde would stay with the band through the recording of their debut album Anywhere but Here.

 Plourde also played with acclaimed Santa Barbara outfit Mad Caddies, and appeared on their 2001 album Rock the Plank.

 Later in 2001, Plourde teamed up with his friend and former bandmate Joey Cape in the band Bad Astronaut and played on their first two albums, Acrophobe and Houston: We Have a Drinking Problem.
 The band also released a third album in 2006, named Twelve Small Steps, One Giant Disappointment, which included several tracks featuring Plourde on drums.
-After Plourde's death, Cape announced that there will be no more Bad Astronaut albums because "without Derrick, there is no Bad Astronaut".
+After Plourde's death, Cape announced that there would be no more Bad Astronaut albums because "without Derrick, there is no Bad Astronaut".